-Numerical - cut (pixel units) - numerical selection of range in pixel units.
+Numerical - cut - numerical selection of range.
 Data is cut from the displayed image and shifted to the working buffer (0).
-The last values used to define the limits are saved and used the next time zoom~image_numerical-cut (pixel units) is used, for accurate extraction of regions from many images (e.g. a set of component maps from fitting)
+The last values used to define the limits are saved and used the next time zoom~image_numerical is used, which allows accurate extraction of regions from many images (e.g. a set of component maps from fitting)